GPCsolutions/wordpress-google-apps-login/readme.txt

 There are many different possible configurations of multisite WordPress, however, so you must test carefully if you have any other plugins or special setup.

+In a multisite setup, you will see an extra option in Settings -> Google Apps Login, named 'Use sub-site specific callback from Google'.
+Read details in the configuration instructions (linked from the Settings page).
+This setting will need to be ON if you are using any domain mapping plugin, and extra Redirect URIs will need to be registered in Google Cloud Console.

 = Is it secure? =

 Yes, and depending on your setup, it can be much more secure than just using